 WRITER, DRAMATURG, THEATRE AND PERFORMANCE SCHOLAR

-A graduate of Stanford’s honor program, and Cornell’s doctoral program in Theatre, Film and Dance, she is an Associate Professor of Theatre and Dramaturgy at Emerson College in Boston, MA, a Research Associate at the Center for European Studies at Harvard University, and the Executive Director and Editor-in-Chief of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
+A graduate of Stanford’s honors program, and of Cornell’s doctoral program in Theatre, Film and Dance, she is an Associate Professor of Theatre and Dramaturgy at Emerson College in Boston, MA, a Research Associate at the Center for European Studies at Harvard University, and the Executive Director and Editor-in-Chief of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
 In this capacity, she leads a team of over 140 Regional Managing Editors around the world, covering theatre in over 90 countries and regions.

-She served on the editorial boards of Theater magazine, the Yale Journal of Law and Humanities, Diacritics: A Review Journal of Criticism and Theory, Journal of Law and Theatre, and Polish Theatre Perspectives.
+She has served on the editorial boards of Theater magazine, the Yale Journal of Law and Humanities, Diacritics: A Review Journal of Criticism and Theory, Journal of Law and Theatre, and Polish Theatre Perspectives.
 She was also a founding editor of Palimpsest: Yale Literary and Arts Magazine, which was featured in Print Magazine’s Regional Design Annual and chosen from among over twenty thousand entries.

-She taught courses on theatre, performance and transmedia, including at Harvard University, Yale School of Drama, Cornell University, and Emerson College.
-She also worked on over 30 theatre and opera productions as either dramaturg, playwright or director, and served as the resident dramaturg for the Boston Lyric Opera.
-She is a recipient of Apothetae and Lark Theatre Playwriting Fellowship from Time Foundation, and her first play Opheliamachine, had its premiere in Los Angeles to a slew of positive reviews.
+She has taught over 30 courses on theatre, performance and transmedia, including at Harvard University, Yale School of Drama, Cornell University, and Emerson College.
+She has also worked on over 30 theatre and opera productions as either dramaturg, playwright, or director, and she has served as the resident dramaturg for the Boston Lyric Opera.
+She is a recipient of the Apothetae and Lark Theatre Playwriting Fellowship from TimeWarner Foundation, and her first play, Opheliamachine, had its premiere in Los Angeles to a slew of positive reviews.